tagtag/TD-multiOmics/README.md

 ![図２](https://i.imgur.com/rxzWhea.png,"図２")

 can be shown in the above.
-It is rather obvious that thee sub classes are well separated on this plane.
+It is rather obvious that three sub classes are well separated on this plane.
 In addition to this, DIABLO has a function that select important features.

 ![図３](https://i.imgur.com/X6uT5I6.png,"図３")